Can You Buy a Home in NYC Without a Credit Check?

 The lure of such purchases is the possibility of getting a great bargain—a home priced well below market rate.

-But with that great reward comes increased risk, so the key to successfully securing that kind of property is advance preparation.
+But with that great reward comes increased risk, so the key to securing that property is preparation.

 Step one is assembling a crackerjack team that includes a real estate attorney and a real estate broker who are both experienced in auction properties.